-(ii) A new instance of the protocol header on top of 33 stack.
-We use IPv4 in IPv4 as an example.
+(ii) A New Instance of the Protocol Header on Top of Stack: We use IPv4 in IPv4 as an example.
 The formulas are the same for other protocols.
 For encapsulation, let P be a predicate specifying a packet set entering the transformer.
-Let H be a predicate that specifies the IPv4 header encapsulating the markets.
-Driver to encapsulation the outermark header of the packets.
+Let H be a predicate that specifies the IPv4 header encapsulating the packets.
 Prior to encapsulation, the outermost header of packets specified by P is IPv4.
 Both H and P have variables x_1, \ldots, x_k because they are for the same protocol (IPv4).
-There are two steps to perform this encapsulation: (a)

-rename variables of the existing outermost IPv4 header; (b) set the auxiliary variable v for the new IPv4 header to 1 and push the new IPv4 header specified by H into the header stack.
+There are two steps to perform this encapsulation: (a) rename variables of the existing outermost IPv4 header; (b) set the auxiliary variable v for the new IPv4 header to 1 and push the new IPv4 header specified by H into the header stack.

-To perform step (a), we use substitution operations and compute predicate $P|{x_1=y_1,x_2=y_2...,x_k=y_k}$, where each occurrence of x_1, x_2, \ldots, x_k in P is replaced by y_1, y_2, \ldots, y_k , respectively.
+To perform step (a), we use substitution operations and compute predicate $P|{x_1=y_1,x_2=y_2...,x_k=y_k}$, where each occurrence of $x_1, x_2, ..., x_k$ in P is replaced by $y_1, y_2, ..., y_k$, respectively.
 To perform step (b), we use existential quantification (" \exists ") and conjunction (" \land ") to set the auxiliary variable and use conjunction to add the encapsulated header.